osrf-migration/vrx-wiki/events/19/phase1_helloworld.md

 ## Submission process

-In future phases of the challenge team's will following this [submission process](https://bitbucket.org/osrf/vrx/wiki/submission_process).
+In future phases of the challenge teams will following this [submission process](https://bitbucket.org/osrf/vrx/wiki/submission_process).
 In the spirit of prototyping, teams should following the same directions for their submission to this phase.

 We expect to receive a single file from each competitor: